Samsung/tizen-docs/docs/application/dotnet/guides/nui/videoview.md

 # VideoView

 The `VideoView` is a control for video playback and display.
 It provides minimum functions for playback (play, pause, stop, forward, and backward).
 Some options, such as volume, can be controlled through the control properties.
-For the VideoView to work, a video plugin is needed.
+You must install a video plugin to enable `VideoView`.

 **Figure: VideoView**

 ![VideoView](./media/dali_videoview.png)

  > **Note**
  > The VideoView control does not use any privileges APIs on its own.
-However, if you use video files in a specific device storage, the application can require privileges to access the storage.
+However, if you use video files in a specific device storage, the application requires privileges to access the storage.

 In this tutorial, the following subjects are covered: